Life Insurance for Seniors

 - You have some other financial need that will follow you throughout your lifetime.

-- Guaranteed universal life can be set up with level premiums for life.
+- Guaranteed Universal Life can be set up with level premiums for life.
 You can choose to accrue cash value or not.
 You can pay the policy in full in one payment or over a number of years.
 These policies offer a level or an increasing death benefit.
 If you don't choose to accrue cash value and you choose a level death benefit, this will usually be the least expensive type of permanent coverage you can purchase.
+Many different insurers have these policies.

 - Whole Life Insurance is another type of permanent coverage available.
+There are several types of whole life insurance.
 We think whole life insurance is the best option for smaller face amounts of final expense life insurance.
 If you are looking for a policy in the $2,000 to $40,000 face amount range this type of policy is often a good choice.
 Final expense policies have simplified underwriting, so there is no medical exam or blood test required.
 These policies can be in force in a number of days (rather than weeks with a fully underwritten policy).

 How Much Insurance?

 How much insurance do you need?
 We find that many of our clients have some idea of how much coverage they want.
-Sometimes we work backwards starting with the amount of monthly premium someone wants to spend, and we will tell them how much insurance it is likely to purchase.
+If they are unsure we can work backwards, starting with the amount of monthly premium someone wants to spend, and we will tell them how much insurance that is likely to purchase.

 We can help you know how much insurance you qualify to buy (there are financial guidelines from each insurance company).
-We will work with you to find an amount of insurance that you are comfortable with and that makes sense for your situation.
+We will work with you to find an amount of insurance that you are comfortable with, that makes sense for your situation, and that is affordable.

 Which Companies are Best for life insurance for Seniors?

-How do you know which company to apply with?
-Well, that's where our expertise comes in.
-Especially when dealing with senior life insurance there are often many issues to consider.
+As experienced agents in the senior market, we know what to look for and what to ask you as we prepare to get your quote(s).
+There are often many issues to consider when quoting senior life insurance .
 The older we get, the more medical issues there tend to be.
 Underwriting may be more complex when there are multiple issues and multiple medications.
 Experience working with seniors and life insurance is very helpful.
 Here's why:

 - Together we can direct you to the carrier that will look most favorably on your personal situation.